-A conveyancer plays a vital role in the house-buying and selling process, as it is their job to handle the legal side of things on your behalf.
+A conveyancer plays a vital role in the house-buying and selling process; it’s their job to handle the legal side of things on your behalf.

-A good conveyancer will be transparent, communicative, and efficient in handling your end of the property sale and/or purchase, and help you through what is generally quite a complex process.
+A good conveyancer will be transparent, communicative, and efficient in handling your property sale or purchase, helping you through what can often be quite a complex process.

-In this article, we detail the difference between a conveyancer and a solicitor, what roles they will perform for you in the process of buying and selling property, and how to get started finding the right one for you.
+In this article, we’ll explain the difference between a conveyancer and a solicitor, what role they perform in the process of buying and selling property, and how to get started finding the right one for you.

 - What is the difference between a conveyancer and a solicitor?

 - What does a conveyancer or solicitor do?